Subscribe to updates

 Powerleague - Hammersmith Park, South Africa Road, London, W12 7RW

-The Licensing Authority received an application from Bermans Limited, acting as the agent for Powerleague Fives Limited, for a full variation of an existing premises licence at Powerleague - Hammersmith Park.
+The sub-committee was scheduled to discuss an application from Bermans Limited, acting as agent on behalf of Powerleague Fives Limited, for a full variation of an existing premises licence at Powerleague - Hammersmith Park.

-The application sought to remove condition 17 from the existing premises licence, which states:
+Specifically, Powerleague Fives Limited requested the removal of condition 17 from their existing premises licence, which states:

 On days when Queens Park Rangers are playing at home the premises will stop the sale of alcohol three hours before the scheduled kick off time until three hours after the match has been completed.